sheadawson/silverstripe-zenvalidator/README.md

 ### Customising frontend validation behaviour (Parsley)

 It is likely that you may want to have your validation messages displaying in a custom element, with custom classes or any other custom frontend validation behaviour that is configurable with Parsley.
-In this case, you can set the third parameter ($defaultJS) of Zenvalidator's __construct to false.
+In this case, you can set the third parameter ($defaultJS) of Zenvalidator's constructor to false.

 ```php
 $validator = ZenValidator::create(null, true, false);